![]() |

 b) It is unlawful to drive deer, or participate in a deer drive, on all Department-owned or -managed properties.
 A deer drive is defined as a deliberate action by one or more persons (whether armed or unarmed) whose intent is to cause deer to move within firearm range of one or more participating hunters.

-c) Only one tree stand is allowed per deer permit holder.
-These tree stands must comply with restrictions listed in 17 Ill.
+c) Only one tree stand or ground blind is allowed per deer permit holder.
+Tree stands and ground blinds must comply with restrictions listed in 17 Ill.
 Adm.
-Code 510.10(c)(3) and must be portable.
-Tree stands must be removed at the end of each day with the exception that they may be left unattended from September 15-January 31 at those sites listed in this Section that are followed by a (1).
-Any tree stand left unattended overnight must be legibly marked with the owner's name, address, and telephone number, or site assigned identification number.
+Code 510.10(c)(3) and (c)(12) and must be portable.
+Tree stands and ground blinds must be removed at the end of each day with the exception that they may be left unattended from September 15-January 31 at those sites listed in this Section that are followed by a (1).
+Any tree stand or ground blind left unattended overnight must be legibly marked with the owner's name, address, and telephone number, or site assigned identification number.

 e) Only antlerless deer or antlered deer having at least four points on one side may be harvested at those sites listed in this Section that are followed by a (3).